Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 <details> <summary>原文</summary>

-> On a RISC-V platform with multiple MTIMER devices on different die, the `MTIME` registers (and their associated time CSRs) on different die may be synchronized to only within a specified interval of each other that is larger than the `MTIME` tick period.
+> On a RISC-V platform with multiple MTIMER devices on different die, the `MTIME` registers (and their associated time CSRs) on different die may be synchronized to only within a specified interval of each other that is larger than the `MTIME` tick period.<br><br>
 >
 > A platform may define a maximum allowed interval.

 </details>